NRGI/resource-projects-etl/README.md

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.
 ```

+Note that some parts of the ETL tooling depend on
+[CoVE](https://github.com/OpenDataServices/cove), which is licensed under the
+AGPLv3, so must be used in accordance with that license.